FlyerBird/Playwright-Boilerplate/README.md

 ## Getting Started

 1. **Installation**
-   Ensure that you have Node.js installed, then run:
+   Ensure that you have Node.js installed, then run: npm install to install the dependencies.